BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 ---

 # ChangeLog
+## V3.9.0
+* Mapper are injectable, and can be customize with injectable paramaters (userId, permission...)
+* Right on team are review to be more flexible with children teams.

 ## V3.8.0
 * More compliant with IISExpress
 * Posibility to be databaseless for WebApi used as Connector: